- For the University

-This page provides an overview of the following data protection topics and links to sources of further information:
+This page provides an overview of data protection topics and links to sources of further information.

 The law applies to organisations in all sectors, both public and private.
 It applies to all electronic records as well as many paper records.
 It doesn’t apply to anonymous information or to information about the deceased.